MicrosoftDocs/ATADocs/ATADocs/troubleshoot-audit.md

 The ATA audit logs are kept in the Windows Event Logs under **Applications and Services** and then **Microsoft ATA** both on the ATA Center and ATA Gateway machines.

 The ATA Center audit log contains:
 -    Suspicious activity information
--	Monitoring alerts (health page)
+-    Health alerts
 -    ATA Console logins
 -    All configuration changes*

 The ATA Gateway audit log contains:
 -    Gateway configuration changes*

 (All ATA Gateway configuration changes are configured on the ATA Center but are still audited on the Gateway machine itself.)